 At December 31, 2010, 45% of our debt investments bore interest based on floating rates, such as LIBOR, EURIBOR, the Federal Funds Rate or the Prime Rate, and 55% bore interest at fixed rates.
 The percentage of our total debt investments that bore floating rate interest subject to an interest rate floor was 25% at December 31, 2010.
 At December 31, 2009, 41% of our debt investments bore interest based on floating rates and 59% bore interest at fixed rates.
-The percentage of our total debt investments based on floating rates and 59% bore interest at fixed rates.
-The percentage of our total debt investments that bore floating rate interest subject to an interest at fixed rates.
 The percentage of our total debt investments that bore floating rate interest subject to an interest rate floor was 5% at December 31, 2009.